Interested in the role of a Course Representative? Here's all the Frequently Asked Questions about the role.

 If you become a course rep, you will need to attend a variety of University and Students' Union meetings.
 Student-Staff Course Liaison Groups are the main forum for course reps to meet Course/Module Leaders and give feedback and they should be happening once per term.
 You will also need to attend Students' Union meetings if you want to be effective in your role, to liaise with other Course Reps and get support from elected officers.
 This includes training at the start of the academic year and Course Representative Assemblies which take place twice per year.
 There is an expectation on Course Reps to perform all their basic duties, yet there are opportunities to do more things and learn new skills that will allow reps to gain higher level Course Rep certificates.

 HOW DO I GET THE COURSE REP CERTIFICATE?

-Everything you do as a course rep is allocated a number of points (see the rewards page for more information), and everyone should achieve a Bronze certificate as long as they perform the bare minimum of Course Rep duties.
+Everything you do as a course rep is allocated a number of points (see the rewards page for more information), and everyone should achieve a Bronze certificate as long as they perform minimum Course Rep duties.
 However much you put in is what you'll get out - you will also have the opportunity to achieve a Silver, Gold or Platinum certificate.

 Course reps also have the opportunity to win Course Rep of the Year at the Student Choice Awards.